Canada’s men’s hockey team looks to capitalize on its Olympic opportunity

-As Team Canada prepares for a do-or-die Olympic quarterfinal Wednesday, it knows opportunity is knocking.
+As Team Canada prepares for a do-or-die Olympic quarterfinal against Finland on Wednesday, it knows opportunity is knocking.

 Devoid of current NHL talent, the Canadian team is filled with players who have had to take the less-travelled hockey road.
 Like his entire roster, head coach Willie Desjardins was deemed surplus to requirements in the NHL when he was fired by the Vancouver Canucks last April.